 Have you been thinking about lash extensions?
 With all the options now available, how do you know where to start?

-At Lash’d, I’m passionate about providing my clients with professional service and expert knowledge.
+At Muse + Maven, we’re passionate about providing clients with professional service and expert knowledge.
 That means sharing information about products, services, care, and expectation when it comes to lash extensions.

-I want you to be informed and excited about your new lashes before you get eyelash extensions, so I’ve put together Your Guide to Different Types of Lash Extensions.
+We want you to be informed and excited about your new lashes before you get eyelash extensions, so we’ve put together your guide to different types of lash extensions.

 Classic lashes are applied with a 1:1 ratio.
 This means that one single lash extension is adhered to one single natural lash.
 They’re meant to extend, darken and thicken the client’s natural lashes.
 These were the first style of lash extensions to come on the market, and this is the style that you most commonly see people wearing.
 But that’s changing…with Volume lashes becoming more popular among the lash-obsessed.